OpenConext/OpenConext-deploy/README.md

 ## Run playbooks

-For the VM environment the certificates are generated on the fly.
-The VM will install everything on a single box for demo purposes.
+The VM will install everything on a two boxes for demo purposes.

 To provision the VM please run: